1863–64 Barnes F.C. season

 This was the second season of Barnes Football Club.
 The early part of the season included two defeats against Forest FC (later renamed Wanderers FC), the second of them a bad-tempered affair in which the rules of the game became an object of contention.
-On 19 December, Barnes played neighbouring Richmond FC in the first ever match under the newly-published laws of the Football Association; this 15-a-side clash ended in a goalless draw.
+On 19 December, Barnes played neighbouring Richmond F.C. in the first ever match under the newly-published laws of the Football Association; this 15-a-side clash ended in a goalless draw.